Nutritional Therapist and Women's Health Specialist

 In 2013, after a house move to Oxfordshire, I enrolled onto a 4 year Nutrition Diploma at the Institute of Optimum Nutrition in London, a leading school of science and evidence-based Nutritional Therapy in the UK.
 Here, I was taught how to separate the media driven nutritional dogma from the actual scientific evidence as well as the importance of personalised nutrition alongside factors such as the role of our microbiome, the perils of environmental toxins, the role of exercise, the importance of restorative sleep and strategies to reduce stress.
 I learnt about the huge impact that our repeated behaviours and food choices have on our health and that our physical and emotional wellbeing is something that we have a large degree of control over.

-I use an evidence-based approach to supporting women's brain health and hormones in my clinical practice (as well as for my own health) and continue to study and research this intersection of neuroscience and women’s health, focusing on how our genetics, environment, and lifestyle shapes the female brain.
+I use an evidence-based approach in supporting women's brain health and hormones in my clinical practice (as well as for my own health).
+As well as continuing to study and research this intersection of neuroscience and women’s health during my MSc in Applied Neuroscience, focusing on how our genetics, environment, nutrition and lifestyle shapes the female brain.

 To keep abreast of the latest science and developments, I attend professional training events and seminars regularly.